ASE A6 Electrical Electronics Practice Test

-- A. The CAN now operates at 1Mbps.
+- A. All CAN networks operate at 1Mbps.

 - B. The CAN contains twisted wires to prevent RFI interference.

 Answer A is wrong.
 The CAN system contains different classes or network speeds, according to the controller.
 Different controller messages have priority or dominance over other recessive messages.

 Answer B is correct.
 Twisted pair and shielded wiring prevent RFI and MFI interference.